Daniel-KM/Omeka-S-module-BlockPlus/README.md

 To insert a line, it is recommended to set the cursor at the start of the line.
 It will avoid possible issues.

-#### Breadcrumbs

-This block displays the breadcrumbs of the current page according to site settings.

 ### Browse preview (templates)

 Some specific templates are available in Browse Preview: